rbalicki2/promise-unwrap/README.md

 });
 ```

-Instead, attach someService directly to the controller:
+Instead, attach myService directly to the controller:

 ```js
 // in my-controller.js